michaelcheungdk/vision/README.md

     `$ docker run -it --net host michaelcheungdk/vision`

 * **Network's Network Namespace:** If you want to troubleshoot a Docker network, you can enter the network's namespace using `nsenter`.
-This is explained in the `nsenter` section below.

 **Kubernetes**